 Wire Drawing Die Tolerance Issues: How to Maintain Size Accuracy

 Nothing frustrates a production line more than a fresh die drawing oversized wire within a few hours of installation.
-Wire drawing die tolerance issues are rarely just a symptom of poor diamond quality; they are almost always a direct result of incorrect internal die geometry.
+Wire drawing die tolerance issues rarely result from poor diamond quality alone.
+They are almost always caused by incorrect internal die geometry.

-To consistently maintain size accuracy in wire drawing, the internal profile of the die—specifically the reduction angle and the bearing length—must be precisely engineered for the specific metallurgy of the wire being drawn.
+You must consistently maintain size accuracy in wire drawing.
+To do this, the die’s internal profile needs precise engineering.
+Specifically, the reduction angle and bearing length must perfectly match the metallurgy of the drawn wire.

 The Physics of Sizing: Why Wires Expand

 When metal passes through a die, it undergoes plastic deformation.
 However, immediately after exiting the die bore, the metal attempts to revert to its original state.
 This phenomenon is known as “elastic recovery” or springback.
-If the die is not designed to properly manage this physical reaction, the resulting wire will instantly exceed your strict diameter tolerances.
+The die must be designed to manage this physical reaction.
+Otherwise, the resulting wire will instantly exceed your strict diameter tolerances.

 1. The Reduction Angle: Managing Deformation